-All the poems in the collection, roughly in order from best to worst, in my opinion.
-I’m curious how much others agree with me.
+All the poems in the collection, roughly in order from best to worst, in my unique opinion.
 Each title links to the poem’s standalone page, where there is often more information.

 If ever the ships come to break our clan